Here is the confusing part. AWS provides multiple auto scaling services: notably ASW Auto Scaling and EC2 Auto Scaling.

 - Launch Template

-- Pick your Launch Template and select the version
+- Pick your Launch Template

 - Networking and Purchasing options

-- Select VPC and Subnets
+- Select the VPC and Subnets

 - can be configured to use multi-AZs to improve high availability.

-- Override the instance type requirements
+- Override the instance type requirements (from the launch template)

-- Select VPC and Subnets
+- Select the VPC and Subnets

 - Load Balancing and Health Check

-- Attach the load balancer
+- Attach the load balancer if needed

-- Select the Health Check Type: EC2 or ELB
+- Select the Health Check Type

 - Monitoring

-- Enable group metrics collection within CloudWatch
+- Enable “group metrics collection” within CloudWatch

-- Scaling Policy
+- Scaling Options

 - Notification